HKuz/BraceHeightAnalysis/README.md

 source activate bhtune
 ```

-This project also uses [FFmpeg](https://ffmpeg.org) software to convert video files to .WAV format.
+A non-Python requirement is the [FFmpeg](https://ffmpeg.org) software that's used to convert video files to .WAV format.